iitmbsc-student-projects/gate-da/pdsa/bank/question-023.md

 ::: {.callout-note title="Solution" collapse=true}

-With the REVERSE instruction, a queue can be implemented using this modified stack where ENQUEUE would require a sequence of three instructions (PUSH, REVERSE, PUSH), and DEQUEUE would require a single instruction (POP).
+With the REVERSE instruction, a queue can be implemented using this modified stack where ENQUEUE would require a sequence of three instructions (REVERSE, PUSH, REVERSE), and DEQUEUE would require a single instruction (POP).

 :::